List of prominent mountains of the Alps above 3000 m

 The list of these most prominent mountains is continued down to 2500 m elevation at List of prominent mountains of the Alps (2500–2999 m) and down to 2000 m elevation on List of prominent mountains of the Alps (2000–2499 m).
-All such mountains are located in either France, Italy, Switzerland, Liechtenstein, Austria, Germany or Slovenia, even in some lower regions.
-Together, these three lists include all 44 ultra-prominent peaks of the Alps, with 19 ultras over 3000m on this page.
+All such mountains are located in France, Italy, Switzerland, Liechtenstein, Austria, Germany or Slovenia, even in some lower regions.
+Together, these lists include all 44 ultra-prominent peaks of the Alps, with 19 ultras over 3000m on this page.

-For a definitive list of all 82 the highest peaks of the Alps, as identified by the International Climbing and Mountaineering Federation (UIAA), and often referred to as the 'Alpine four-thousanders', see List of mountains of the Alps over 4000 metres.
+For a definitive list of all 82 of the highest peaks of the Alps, as identified by the International Climbing and Mountaineering Federation (UIAA), and often referred to as the 'Alpine four-thousanders', see List of mountains of the Alps over 4000 metres.

 Criteria

 The International Climbing and Mountaineering Federation defines a summit in the Alps as independent, if the connecting ridge between it and a higher summit drops at least 30 m (a prominence/drop of 30 m, with the lowest point referred to as the "key col").
-There are over 3300 such summits exceeding 2500 m in Switzerland alone.
-In order for a peak to qualify as an independent mountain, traditionally a prominence of at least 300 m, or 10 times the aforementioned criterion value, has been used.
+Over 3300 such summits are exceeding 2500 m in Switzerland alone.
+For a peak to qualify as an independent mountain, traditionally a prominence of at least 300 m, or 10 times the aforementioned criterion value, has been used.
 Inclusion based on prominence is expedient for its objectivity and verifiability.
-It also allows the incorporation of the low elevation (but prominent) mountains as well as the highest mountains, maximizing territory coverage and ensuring a reasonably even distribution throughout the range.
+It also allows the incorporation of the low elevation (but prominent) mountains and the highest mountains, maximizing territory coverage and ensuring a reasonably even distribution throughout the range.
 However, it has its drawbacks.
 For example, an impressive mountain peak dominating a valley may be connected via long high ridges to a barely higher hidden summit.
 Among the better-known peaks absent from this list are Aiguille du Dru (due to Aiguille Verte), Dent du Géant (Grandes Jorasses), Mont Blanc de Cheilon (Ruinette), Nadelhorn and Täschhorn (Dom), Wetterhorn (Mittelhorn), Piz d'Err (Piz Calderas), Piz Badile (Piz Cengalo), Piz Palü (Piz Zupo), Similaun (Hintere Schwarze), Crozzon di Brenta (Cima Tosa), and Cimon della Pala (Cima Vezzana).